yash19480/TensorFlow-Speech-Recognition-Challenge/README.md

 3. Once it is executed, run different models to find the accuracy and generating submission files

-1. accuracy achieved in the traininig and validation set : around 85%
+1. accuracy achieved in the testing set provided : around 85%
 2. accuracy achieved in the competition : 69%